-- 14.3 Safety Shoes.
-The City will reimburse the cost of safety shoes for employees whose job duties require the use of safety shoes, as determined by the employee's Department Head.
-The City will reimburse up to \$200.00 for a single pair of safety shoes that meet the requirement and specification in American Society for Testing and Materials (ASTM) F2413-11, F2413-17, or F2413-18.
-In no case should any employee receive the City allotment for safety shoes more than once in any twelve-month period.
-Refer to City Policy 0901 Safety Policy for additional information on the City's Safety Policies. - 14.4 Residence Requirement.
-All regular full-time employees, with the exception of sworn police officers, shall reside within a contiguous county to Carroll upon completion of the probationary period.
-All sworn police officers must live within a thirty (30) mile radius of the Police Department.
-Any employee who fails to meet these requirements shall be considered to have voluntarily resigned from City employment. - 14.5 Bad Weather Days.
+- 14.3 Residence Requirement.
+All regular full-time employees, with the exception of sworn police officers, shall reside within Carroll County or a contiguous county to Carroll County upon completion of the probationary period.
+All sworn law enforcement officers must live within a thirty (30) mile radius of the Police Department.
+All individuals within the Fire Department shall reside within the City or within the extraterritorial zoning area immediate surrounding the City (as described by Ordinance No. 9007, adopted March 12, 1990).
+Any employee who fails to meet these requirements shall be considered to have voluntarily resigned from City employment. - 14.4 Bad Weather Days.
 When weather conditions, bad weather days, are so severe as to require closing City offices, as determined by the City Manager, no accounting of time is necessary for regular full-time employees.
 In situations where a limited number of offices (i.e. Recreation Center) are closed and City Hall is open, full-time employees of the closed offices are expected to report to work or take vacation time for that day.
 Safety of employees is paramount to the City; if an employee thinks it is unsafe for them to report to work due to weather conditions and City offices remain open as usual, the employee may choose to not report to work and take vacation or compensatory time for that time.